kanow/operations/Documentation/UsersManual/Index.rst

 To override the automatic centering of map in list view, you can use the settings in constants.
 Please note that the override only works when you set all three values: latitude, longitude and zoom!
 Please check that you have the right constant in ts.
 I had changed this "overrideCenterLangList" to the correct acronym "overrideCenterLongList" in Version 1.1.0.

+Since version 1.3.0 is it possible to use your own api key for google maps.
+Set this in constants when you need it.

 Update from version 1.1.0